 - Annual plants grow to 1-2 feet tall

-(Coriandrum sativum) No Mexican meal is complete without this multi-purpose herb.
-The fresh leaves are called cilantro, and the seeds are used as a spice called coriander.
-Successive sowings ensure a continuous supply.
-Slow bolting strain.
+(Coriandrum sativum) The fresh leaves of this herb, commonly known as cilantro, are used in a variety of Asian and Latin cuisines, but its seeds are also collected and used as a spice called coriander.
+Successive sowings of this annual herb, which bears umbels of white flowers before it sets seed, will ensure a steady supply of its edible leaves throughout the season.
 50-55 days to first leaf harvest, 90-120 days for seed.
 Annual, 1-2' tall.